sapped/flip/README.md

 1. edit file ~/main_dir/nginx/conf/project.conf
 2. At every exposed endpoint, add the code I have, anything that starts with 'auth_basic' (as of writing, this is 'auth_basic' and 'auth_basic_user_file')
 3. follow the README.md in ~/main_dir/nginx/auth/README.md to create users.
 Requires some apache2 tools installed so you can run htpasswd
 4. This is it for configuration of nginx reverse proxy for auth.
-The magic now is: within our local docker container network, we can speak in HTTP without worrying about HTTPS stifling us [see forum](https://discuss.streamlit.io/t/user-authentication/612/5?u=eddie)
+The magic now is: within our local docker container network, we can speak in HTTP without worrying about HTTPS stifling us ([see forum](https://discuss.streamlit.io/t/user-authentication/612/5?u=eddie))

 #### Forward User via HTTP
 1. edit file ~/main_dir/nginx/conf/project.conf
 2. go to 'location /stream {}'.
 Not fully sure what stream does, but I know it passes the HTTP headers to my app
-3. add code proxy_set_header $remote_user (this shares username)
+3. add code "proxy_set_header $remote_user (this shares username)"

 #### Access headers in streamlit
 This one was a doozy to figure out!
-Thanks to all in links mentioned below for valuable guidance.
+Thanks to all in links referenced below for valuable guidance.
 - see code in ~/main_dir/streamlit/users/users.py, which relies on session_state
 - app.py grabs user and displays on sidebar
 - you can use from users.users import get_user on whichever page you need users.
 Or maybe just implement it as part of global context somehow.